kuopinghsu/srv32/README.md

 ## Compliance tests

 Compliance test for software simulator and RTL.
 This is the compliance test form RISC-V Foundation Compliance Task Group.
 The github repository is at https://github.com/riscv/riscv-compliance.
 Running the following command will clone the repository into tests folder and do the compliance test.

     make tests-all

-> The test I-MISALIGN_JMP-01, I-MISALIGN_LDST-01, I-EBREAK-01 and I-ECALL-01 on RV32I are not yet implemented.

 ## Known issues

-* Does not completely pass the compliance test for RV32I instruction sets.
 * Memory can not respond non-valid, that is, the memory should always accept the command from CPU.

 ## TO-DO

-* implement the trap and interrupt handling
+* implement the interrupt handling
 * merge the memory interface into one memory for one port
 * support FreeRTOS
 * static branch predictor